mars/heroku-js-runtime-env-buildpack/README.md

 heroku open
 ```

-Once deployed, you can set the `RUNTIME_JS_MESSAGE` var to see the new value take effect immediately after the app restarts:
+Once deployed, you can set the `JS_RUNTIME_MESSAGE` var to see the new value take effect immediately after the app restarts:

 ```bash
 heroku config:set JS_RUNTIME_MESSAGE=🌈